aqlaboratory/openfold/README.md

 where the `cluster_file` argument is a file of chain clusters, one cluster per line (e.g. [PDB40](https://cdn.rcsb.org/resources/sequence/clusters/clusters-by-entity-40.txt)).

+Optionally, download an AlphaFold-style validation set from CAMEO using `scripts/download_cameo.py`.
+Use the resulting FASTA files to generate validation alignments.

 Finally, call the training script:

 ```bash